luciotato/LiteScript/doc/README.md

 ## Functions
 Module-level Functions are defined with 'function'.
 Functions parameteres can have default arguments.
-Parentheses are not required if you have no arguments.
+Parentheses are not required (variadic is assumed)

 Examples: